Childcare is not babysitting

-But this negative public perception could prevent the job from being done at all, and has the potential to significantly disrupt the child care and early learning industry with staff shortages.
+But this negative public perception could prevent the job from being done at all and has the potential to disrupt the childcare and early learning industry significantly with staff shortages.

-A 2016 survey revealed as many as one in five child care educators plan to leave the profession within the next 12 months, while 20% of Australian education graduates never even register as teachers.
-Feeling undervalued is one of the three most common reasons why along with low pay and spending too much time on childcare paperwork.
+A 2016 survey revealed as many as one in five childcare educators planned to leave the profession within the next 12 months, while 20% of Australian education graduates never even register as teachers.
+Feeling undervalued is one of the three most common reasons, along with low pay and spending too much time on childcare paperwork.